All you need to know about the McCoy Contractors County Handicap Hurdle at Cheltenham racecourse on Friday 18 March.

 Nicky Henderson drought:

-Surprisingly, Nicky Henderson has a dismal recent record in this race, with just one of his 17 runners in the last 11 years making the frame.
+Surprisingly, Nicky Henderson has a dismal recent record in this race, with just three of his 25 runners in the last 14 years making the frame.

-The contest, run over two miles and a furlong, was previously run in honour of Vincent O’Brien, who recorded 23 victories at the Cheltenham Festival, including four Gold Cups, three Champion Hurdles, ten Supreme Novices’ Hurdles and a flurry of supporting races.
+The County Handicap Hurdle, run over two miles and a furlong, was previously run in honour of Vincent O’Brien, who recorded 23 victories at the Cheltenham Festival, including four Gold Cups, three Champion Hurdles, ten Supreme Novices’ Hurdles and a flurry of supporting races.

 The first County Hurdle was run in 1920 and won by Trespasser, ridden by George Duller, who until 1973 also had a race named after him at Cheltenham’s premier meeting.